fosskers/aura/localisation/guide.md

 proofread the translation itself, as I don't speak your language.
 You could hide your doomsday take-over plans in my code and I'd never know.

-### STEP SIX - YOU'VE HELPED OTHER ARCH USERS WHO SPEAK YOUR LANGUAGE
+### STEP SIX - YOU'VE HELPED OTHERS WHO SPEAK YOUR LANGUAGE

   You've done a great thing by increasing Aura's usability.
 Your name will be included in both Aura's README and in its `-V` version message.